dannyshaw/dotfiles/README.md

 Download to ~/.dotfiles:
 `git clone https://github.com/dannyshaw/dotfiles.git ~/.dotfiles`

-running `bin/getnode` will install Node Version Manager and Node 6.2.1.
+running `bin/setup` will install Node Version Manager and Node 6.2.1.

-Install kody:
-`npm install kody -g`

 Now just run `kody` in the root and you will be presented with options.